 In 1965, the name was changed to "The Rehabilitation Society of Lethbridge" and became incorporated under the Societies Act.
 The objective of the Society remained to cooperate with other associations to establish services for persons with disabilities.
 The Rehabilitation Society also recognized the need for a vocational setting to develop work habits and skills.
 In 1974, the Society changed its name to "The Rehabilitation Society of Southwestern Alberta".

 The Society continues to operate at 1610 - 29th Street North, in a building constructed in 1981 to provide a vocational setting.
-This building provides many different environments to support people in a variety of ways.
-It also continues to be the main bottle depot site, and houses a small customized buttons and magnets operation.
+This building provides many different environments to support people in a variety of ways and it also continues to be the main bottle depot site.

 Since that time, services have evolved.
 Where once it supported large groups doing mostly facility-based vocational activities, the Society now provides highly individualized community-based opportunities.